blackadi/GraphAPI_addKey_API_SP/README.md

-# MS Graph API - {application: addKey}
+# A DOTNET Core 3.1 console application sample calling MS Graph API to add a key credential to an application

-## For this demo we will use addKey API for `application` instead of service principal for visual effect simplicity using `azure portal` to validate certificate upload.
+## For this demo we will use [addKey API](https://docs.microsoft.com/en-us/graph/api/application-addkey?view=graph-rest-1.0&tabs=http) for `application`, but the code can be changed to use `service principal` instead.

+> This sample provides the ability to either call the `addKey` API using _graph SDK_ or _directly calling the graph API_.

 - First, upload a valid certificate as it's needed to enable addAPI key.